Album Review

 “Myrkur” means “darkness” in Icelandic.
 Amalie Bruun (aka Myrkur) has always paved her own path, challenging underground preconceptions of heavy metal ever since the release of her debut Myrkur EP in 2014.
 With a distinct sense of Nordic isolation, Myrkur’s compositions are at once savage and delicate.
 Choral and folk elements abound, lending the music a mystical, legendary quality and an untouchable equilibrium between dark and light.
 This is a fantastic combination of Nordic folk and black metal.
 Amalie’s voice is angelic one minute and sounding like an infected hairball the next.
 From her website: she has ” recast black metal in the most personal yet expansive of terms, their blending of Amalie’s Danish folk roots with tempestuous internal struggles breathing new life into a subgenre whose followers can be rigidly possessive.”

-- 160 days ago, Atavist played Dybt I Skoven
+- 2 years ago, Atavist played Dybt I Skoven

-- 314 days ago, Lurker played Onde Born
+- 3 years ago, Lurker played Onde Born

-- 317 days ago, Avakhov played Jeg Er Guden, I Er Tjenerne
+- 3 years ago, Avakhov played Jeg Er Guden, I Er Tjenerne

 12345 S. El Monte Road Los Altos Hills, California 94022